 A long swing arm and a far to the front placed middle chainwheel gives nice linear growing pedalkickback at large suspension compression, but that is not really wishful.

-The model shows, pedalkickback diminishes considerably if a shorter swing arm is used.
-See Swingarm-Short.
-This is true for both a low and a high recumbent.
+The model shows, pedalkickback diminishes considerably if a shorter swing arm is used, specially at a low-racer using a low gear at a gear-hub.
+See PedalKickBack_HubGear.

 It is not clear if a shorter swing arm has some unmeant disadvantages.
 For sure the optimal position will be more critical .